 To pay for your tuition fees and living costs, you may be able to take out a student loan.
 These loans don’t usually need to be paid back until you have graduated and are earning a good salary.

 Sometimes, bursaries and scholarships are also available - it depends on your circumstances and which country you usually live in.
 These don’t need to be paid back.

 Please visit our website for more information or call our helpline on 01332 592000.

-The qualifications you will need for this course are:
+The qualifications that you need for this course are:

 - GCSE English and Maths, grade C (new Grade 4 or equivalent)